RaissaFondjo/Group_6_Final_Project/README.md

 ## Dashboard:
 To get the insight view of the Boston dataset, we used Tableau Visualization method to demonstrate the findings and for the further analysis.

-#### Link for the Tableau Visulaization: [Airbnb Price Analysis](https://public.tableau.com/app/profile/geetha.shanthibushan/viz/AirbnbPriceAnalysisPrediction/AirbnbPriceAnalysis_1)
+#### Link for the Tableau Visualization: [Airbnb Price Analysis](https://public.tableau.com/app/profile/geetha.shanthibushan/viz/AirbnbPriceAnalysisPrediction/AirbnbPriceAnalysis_1)

 ### Following Tools were used:
   * Tableau Desktop App - exported data out of MongoDB into JSON files (airbnb_cleansed)